-- Remove anything on or under the seat. - Fold the head restraint rearward.
-See Head Restraints ♦ 61. - Pull up on the reclining seatback handle.
-The seat back will move forward and fold flat on top of the cushion.
+- 1. Remove anything on or under the seat. - Pull up on the reclining seatback handle.
+The seatback will move forward and fold flat on top of the cushion.
 Do not place anything on the seat during this operation.

 To return the seatback to the seating position, lift the seatback and push it rearward until it locks into place.
 Push and pull on the seatback to make sure it is locked.
 Pull on the head restraint to return it to the upright, locked position.